dhanfort/NASA-LURA-2019-dlbfortela/README.md

 ----------------------------------------------------------------
- This GitHub repository contains the R-scripts coded by Alyssa DeLattre (apprentice student) and Dr. Dhan Lord B. Fortela (faculty-mentor) for the LURA 2019-2020 Project sponsored by LaSPACE.
+ This GitHub repository contains the R-scripts coded by Alyssa DeLattre (apprentice student) and Dr. Dhan Lord B. Fortela (faculty-mentor; Chemical Engineering) for the LURA 2019-2020 Project sponsored by LaSPACE.
  LSU Sub-award No.: PO-0000105697;
  Primary NASA Agreement No.: NNX15AH82H;